mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The standard library package `strings` provides many functions for operating on strings.
 Many of these are described in the "Builtins" section.
-For example, to split a string on whitespace characters and print each word on a separate line:
+For example, the following code splits a string on whitespace characters and prints each word on a separate line:

 ```go
 s := "This is a test."